India's cenbank governor to speak on Wednesday

-SINGAPORE, May 5 (Reuters) - India's central bank governor Shaktikanta Das will make a speech at 0430 GMT on Wednesday, the Reserve Bank of India announced on Twitter.
+SINGAPORE, May 5 (Reuters) - India's central bank governor, Shaktikanta Das, is to deliver a speech at 0430 GMT on Wednesday, the Reserve Bank of India said on Twitter.

-"Watch out for the address by RBI Governor," it said.
-It gave no further details.
-COVID-19 infections surged past 20 million in the world's second-most populous country on Tuesday.
+"Watch out for the address by RBI Governor," it said, but gave no details.
+Coronavirus infections surged past 20 million in the world's second most populous nation on Tuesday.

+Bankers have asked the RBI for a moratorium of three months, particularly for retail and small borrowers, who have been the worst hit in the second wave of the pandemic, news channel CNBC-TV18 said, citing unidentified sources.

+The announcement of relief needs to be done at the earliest to prevent accumulation of stress, the sources said.

 ((tom.westbrook@tr.com; +65 6973 8284;))